 On one occasion, she went to take a shower – after some time I called out to her, and I realized she was unresponsive.
 I went over to the shower, and she just sat there on her shower chair but could not answer me.
-It seemed as though she had fainted or became unconscious.
-She could not get out of the bathtub.
-I had to call EMS, and they had to come and carry her out.
-She was dizzy and had a really huge headache.
+She could not get out of the bathtub herself because she was dizzy and had a headache.
+I had to call EMS, when it seemed as though she had fainted or become unconscious.
 Ever since then I’ve had some fear while taking a simple shower.
 However, I’ve worked on relieving that anxiety and have overcome it.
 Some of the ways I’ve overcome is through prayer and through focusing on breathing techniques.
 When you relax your mind, your body relaxes too.

 Another fear I’ve experienced before is a fear of flying.
 I have flown several times, but it’s something that stops me from travel at times.
 Just today I was looking to book a flight to somewhere though.
 I thought that maybe I can put together a meeting at a hotel for my Writing group members at some point.
 Maybe we could all meet in person for once and not only virtually like we’ve been for almost six months.
 My point in writing this is to remind you that the struggle is real in life, but God is still in control.